SubParJarJar/XMLtoCSV/README.md

 # XMLtoCSV
 WIP currently working on dynamically creating new headers in streaming mode.
-Recursive xml to csv function
+Recursive xml to csv function:

 1. Parent searches for data in child (child.text)